 The Graduate School provides rigorous graduate education in a supportive Christian environment.
 Our 1,500 adult students come from many backgrounds, experience levels, and career fields with the common goal of developing as whole professionals.
 Specialties include relevant degree programs in business and leadership, health and human services, and education.
-The school offers eleven master's programs, a doctoral program in educational leadership with two majors, and numerous certificates and licenses.
+The school offers ten master's programs, three doctoral degree options, and numerous certificates and licenses.
 Courses are taught by experienced full-time faculty or working professionals, whose recent experience focuses on principles that students can apply directly to their careers.
 Class schedules are convenient for working adults.